rfruesmer/jsms/README.md

 **Important note for webpack users**: if you don't use log4js, it must be excluded via [module.noParse](https://webpack.js.org/configuration/module/#modulenoparse), otherwise you will run into an unresolved module dependency error.

-For help with integrating jsms into your project, please refer the bare-bones examples in the following repos:
+For help with integrating jsms into your project, please refer to the bare-bones examples in the following repos:

 - [jsms-web-example](https://github.com/rfruesmer/jsms-web-example)